 We cannot effectively combat the crisis one city or state at a time.
 For a national emergency, America needs a national emergency response.
-With the United States the largest historic contributor to the climate crisis, we must lead the world in responding to the crisis.
-Elected officials at all level of government must join together to protect our people and planet.
+With the United States being the largest historic contributor to the climate crisis, we must lead the world in responding to the crisis.
+Elected officials at all levels of government must join together to protect our people and planet.
 We must enact a National Climate Emergency Plan.

 The dangers are daunting.
 Yet, America has led the world to solve global environmental issues before.
 In 1987, President Ronald Reagan, overruling dissenting members of his Cabinet, successfully urged Congress to unanimously ratify the world’s first-ever global treaty to reduce pollution and phase out chlorofluorocarbons to heal the Earth’s ozone layer.
 It is one of the most successful international environmental efforts in history.

-After highlighting stories on the frontlines of the climate emergency across America, the plan outlined below is a collection of proven, innovative solutions and policy examples to protect our communities and climate while strengthening our security, opportunity, and prosperity.
+The plan outlined below is a collection of proven, innovative solutions and policy examples to protect our communities and climate while strengthening our security, opportunity, and prosperity.

 Suffering from almost 20 years of megadrought, the Navajo Nation reached a grim milestone with the highest per-capita COVID-19 infection rate in the U.S. At a time when access to clean water and handwashing facilities is a matter of life and death, a third of the Nation has no running water.
 A lack of clean water across the Navajo Nation compounds the crisis, as 30 million tons of toxic uranium mining, coal, oil, and fracking waste has polluted their land and water.
 Pollution contributes to the reasons why members of the Navajo Nation are 600 times more likely to die of tuberculosis and nearly 200 times more likely to die of diabetes than any other group.
 Despite all the ways the U.S. has failed the Navajo people, we have an opportunity to right continued historical wrongs and bring the latest clean energy technology, regenerative agriculture, and water generation to create a healthy circular economy that can be an example for communities across America.